 Improve team performance

-Managers should team up with each member for a collaborative skill check, ensuring everyone is onboard with the game plan.
+Managers should team up with each member for a collaborative skill check, ensuring everyone is onboard with the sales methodology.
 Have a monthly check in, as skills get polished, the focus shifts to keep the improvement train rolling.

 So, when you huddle up with the team—both as a squad and one-on-one.
 Dive into calls, measure performance through scoring.
 Are they tripping on the same hurdles?
 In what situations do they really shine?
 Guide them to those lightbulb moments, work on their weak spots, and watch the whole team shine in their best sales selves.